 India accounts for 2.4% of the world surface area but supports 16.7% of the world population.
 The population of India reached 1,028 million at the beginning of the twenty-first century.
-Compared with other developing countries in the region, the share of urbanization in India is relatively low at only 30% (Annex A) with most still living in rural areas.
-However, the absolute number of people migrating to the city is still numerous (Figure 1) with population growth centered on metropolitan areas in the Indo-Ganges basin.
+Compared with other developing countries in the region, the share of urbanization in India is relatively low at only 30% (Annex 1) with most still living in rural areas.
+However, the absolute number of people migrating to the city is still numerous (Figure 2.1.1) with population growth centered on metropolitan areas in the Indo-Ganges basin.

 The Indo-Ganges Basin is one of the most densely populated regions in the world.
-Urbanization, motorization coupled with domestic dependence on traditional fuels leaves the urban population most affected by air pollution.
+Urbanization, motorization coupled with domestic dependence on traditional fuels leaves the urban population most affected especially the urban poor, 50-60% of who live in slums, have the least protection and security against harmful emissions.
 Pollutants such as sulfur dioxide (SO_2), nitrogen oxides (NO_X), carbon monoxide (CO), lead (PO), ozone (O_3), benzene, and hydrocarbons (PO) are emitted at near-ground level, which is extremely dangerous for city inhabitants.
-The urban poor, PO-60% of who live in slums, have the least protection and security against harmful emissions.